 - Bowling alleys, amusement parks, and other entertainment venues: Music can make spending time in these facilities more pleasant.

-Any one of these places, or any other public establishment, that wants to play music for customers must go to a PRO to secure the necessary license.
+Any one of these places or any other public establishments that want to play music for customers must go to a PRO to secure the necessary license or use a music service that covers such licensing requirements -- like Pandora CloudCover.

 Does Streaming Music Need a License?

-In a similar way that a PRO license is not necessary for certain venues (based on size, the number of speakers, and whether the music is played at an educational or charitable event), music that is streamed digitally (through Pandora or Sirius XM, for example) or through a cable music channel has to be licensed through SoundExchange, which is responsible for collecting public performance royalties through digital platforms.
-Spotify, one of the largest music streaming services, has made its own deals with labels and publishers, allowing them to bypass SoundExchange when it comes to royalties; Apple Music has a similar arrangement.
+In a similar way that a PRO license may not be necessary for certain venues (based on size, the number of speakers, and whether the music is played at an educational or charitable event), music that is streamed digitally (through Pandora or Sirius XM, for example) or through a cable music channel may be subject to licensing through SoundExchange, which is responsible for collecting public performance royalties for sound recordings through certain digital platforms.

 Why Commercial Streaming Services Are Needed

-It is in the best interests of artists and labels to sign up with a PRO.
+It is in the best interests of artists and labels to sign up with a PRO for the collection of performance royalties.

-It is how the content creators and copyright holders get the royalties due to them every time one of their songs is played at a restaurant or a sports stadium, or in a coffee shop or bowling alley.
-Given the ubiquity of Spotify and other streaming services, filing a claim through SoundExchange will also ensure that royalties are received for digital public performances.
+That's how the content creators and copyright holders can get the royalties due to them every time one of their songs is played at a restaurant or a sports stadium, or in a coffee shop or bowling alley.

-As another popular music streaming service, Pandora’s terms of use explicitly prohibit stores from using it without a Pandora for Business account.
-Even if a storeowner has a private Pandora account, the terms of that account do not cover playing music via Pandora for the benefit of the general public (i.e., customers).
+For example, even if a storeowner has a private Pandora account, the terms of that account do not cover playing music via Pandora for the benefit of the general public via background music for a business establishment.
 Doing so without the protection of a Pandora for Business account could open the store up to copyright infringement.

-Similarly, if a business owner has a private music-playing device (like an MP3 player), and has legally bought the songs on that device, they would still need to pay a licensing fee.
+Similarly, if a business owner has a private music-playing device (like an MP3 player), and has legally bought the songs on that device, they may still need to license the music and pay public performance rights.

 Exceptions (and More Exceptions)